xLynxiummcx/No-lag-mcbe/README.md

-# No-lag-mcbe
+# PerfDebug

-A minimal shader made to increase fps by removing unnecessary things
+A minimal shader made to increase fps by removing unnecessary things and also adds debugging stuff

 ### How to use ###